Military history of Birmingham: Roman Britain

-Roman discovery
+Roman artefacts discovery

 In June 2006 new Roman artefacts were discovered next to a McDonald's in Kings Norton.

 Local archaeologist Peter Osborn has suggested that there is a strong possibility that the battle between ancient Briton warrior queen Boadicea and the Romans took place in or around the area now called Birmingham sometime during 61 AD.

 "We know for certain that the battle between the 200,000 ancient Britons and the Romans happened somewhere in the Midlands."

 "This spot is on the route to Metchley, the Roman fort in Birmingham and it's for this reason, if no other, that we think this could be where the battle took place".

 However Dr Simon Esmonde Cleary, an archaeology expert at the University of Birmingham, remains sceptical.

 The short answer is we don't know where the battle took place, anybody's guess is as good as anyone else's.
 The last time we had Boudicca was in what is now Hertfordshire.
 We know the Roman Army was coming down from Wales.
 It would be fascinating if it were true but, as yet, I haven't seen any evidence it is.

 Until recently suggestions for the battle field site range from Leicestershire to Warwickshire.

 The construction of new apartments has been put on hold until a full excavation is completed.